Find The Domain of Rational Functions

 Division by Zero and the domain of a rational function

-graph of rational function y = 1 / x
+Graph of the rational function y = 1 / x showing a vertical asymptote at x = 0

 Examples with Solutions